BitCANN/bitcann-contracts/README.md

 #### Bid

 The Bid contract allows anyone to bid on an active auction by allowing restricted manipulation of auctionNFT.
 It updates the `satoshisValue` and the `pkh` in the `nftCommitment`.
-The only condition is that the new Bid amount must be at least `minBidIncreasePercentage` higher.
-Even if the auction is passed the `minWaitTime` and the winning bid has not claimed the name's ownership, it's still possible to continue bidding which will reset the timer to atleast `minWaitTime`.
+A condition is that the new Bid amount must be at least `5%` higher.
+Even if the auction is passed the 3hr waiting time and the winning bid has not claimed the name's ownership, it's still possible to continue bidding which will reset the timer to atleast `3 hrs`.

-Constructor:
-- `minBidIncreasePercentage`: The minimum percentage increase in the new bid amount.

 Transaction Structure:
 | # | Inputs | Outputs |